Elephants Riding to War, Wat Bupharam

 Wherever you go in Chiang Mai you will find tour operators offering mountain and jungle trekking, rafting and canoeing, trips to hill tribe villages, elephant treks, etc. etc. : all at affordable prices.

-You will also find lots of Thai and foreign restaurants for all budgets, new and second hand bookshops, bars and other entertainment venues; handicraft shops, street markets, night bazaars and so on.
+You will also find many Thai and foreign restaurants for all budgets, new and second hand bookshops, bars and other entertainment venues, handicraft shops, street markets, night bazaars and so on.

 Weather for Chiang Mai area.